-Ahh red flags, we millennials just love to ignore them, don’t we?
-I think I have seen about five different memes floating around the internet this week about ignoring red flags in new relationships.
+Ahh red flags, we youngens just bloody love to ignore them, don’t we?
+I swear I constantly see memes floating around the internet about ignoring red flags in new relationships.

 Me after seeing tons of red flags pic.twitter.com/VuL9AIQK7J